duclingg/tiny-calc-flex/README.md

     - Use of letters (invalid operands or operators)

 ### How it works
+A little more in depth on the structure used to create.
 The calculator parses the user input for digits and letters (regex), specific operators allowed, as well as whitespaces and newlines.

 ```